This biography consists of two parts. Part-I is a profile summarizing the Candidate’s current and past

 Michael understands bureaucracy…..but he is not bureaucratic; Michael is familiar with politics….. but he is not political.

-constituents, but he also has solid foundation and in-depth knowledge of the way our government should be structured in
+my constituents, but he also has solid foundation and in-depth knowledge of the way our government should be

 With national and global visions, Michael has, in the past, reviewed and evaluated the Charter of the United Nations (UN),